 Space Heater Not Working?
 Try These 6 Simple Fixes

-Before we delve into the specifics, it’s important that we clarify what this means.
+Before we delve into the specifics, it’s important that we clarify what’s wrong.
 Is your unit not turning on?
 Or does it look fine, but won’t heat up?

 To help, I’ve broken the potential causes into two different categories – which we’ll go through in detail below: